ike9000e/Min4/README.md

 		While window can be maximized with the '--wmax' switch instead, this one is provided as an alternative, potentially smoother way.
-		Eg. '--wmax2 0.1/B' makes window 'maximized' but with the height set to 90 percent instead, leaving some space below the window not covered.
+		Eg. '--wmax2 0.1/B' makes window 'maximized' but with the height set to 90 percent instead, leaving some space below the window, not covered.

 	--bShowDbg